- Minneapolis, MN (no to relocation, yes to some travel)

 Over the years, I’ve created or contributed to hundreds of free software projects and libraries.
 I’ve also written extensive technical documentation and articles, co-written two books, and presented at many conferences, including teaching two all-day classes.

 I care greatly about the development process.
 Getting clear requirements, breaking work up into small pieces, automated testing, good deployment tools, QA, bug tracking, source control; all of these are crucial to building quality software.
 Why build something that works if it doesn’t do what your users want, or if you can’t maintain it?.
 Why fix a bug if you reintroduce it in the next release?
 Software should provide value to users and get better over time, not worse.

 Team Lead, Senior Software Engineer, 2/2017 - present

 Since our services form the backbone of the ActiveState Platform, every other technical team in the company is a customer for our services.
 I’ve worked closely with these other teams and Product Management to design our APIs, plan changes and rollouts, and address bugs and performance issues that affect the Platform.
-I also work closely with the CTO, Director of Engineering, and Product to do quarterly planning, where we define our OKRs and KPIs for my team, as well as determine which projects to prioritize based on customer and company needs.
+I also work closely with the CTO, Director of Engineering, and Product team to do quarterly planning.
+During this process we define our OKRs and KPIs for my team, as well as determine which projects to prioritize based on customer and company needs.